felipeassis97/app-tracking-events/README.md

         ```

 - #### **Crashlytics**
-   - The ISearsCrashlytics interface provides methods to record errors:
+   - The ITrackingCrashlytics interface provides methods to record errors:

         ```
         // Record a generic error